Max Kless

 So where do deep connections reliably form online?

-Not in the main feed.
+Usually not in the main feed.

 They form in places with boundaries, repeated contact, and enough stability for norms to develop.